 Internship FAQs

-The internship must be a journalism internship approved by the school’s internship coordinator.
+The internship must be a journalism internship approved by the school’s Internship Coordinator.
 You must have completed JOUR 205, Reporting the News, to be eligible.
-Some internships have other requirements such as completing JOUR 306, Advanced Reporting, and JOUR 208, Law of the Press, before being eligible for the Arizona Daily Star Apprentice Program.
-Some internships are extremely competitive, so you will have to have gained experience and clips in another newsroom before you can apply.
-The best way to do that is to work for the Daily Wildcat, the University of Arizona campus paper.
 Students must be registered for internship within the first 10 days of the semester.
-You must be registered via the School’s internship and career coordinator.
+You must be registered via the School’s internship coordinator.
 No changes will be made after that date.

-Fortunately, there are lots of ways to find an internship.
 Read the internship listserv emailed to UA journalism majors weekly and follow up.
 Check out our How to Find an Internship page.
 Attend the internship fairs held at UA Journalism every semester.
-Use your connections – ask friends, relatives and others you come in contact with to help you set up an interview.
-Search the Internet yourself for media where you’d like to work and contact the editors or producers there.
+Use your connections – ask friends, professors/instructors and others you come in contact with to help you set up an interview.
+Search the internet and LinkedIn yourself for media where you’d like to work and contact the editors or producers there.

 No. The University of Arizona does not grant transfer credit from any institution for internships.